mahoney1/_older_fab-samples-work/commpaper-README.md

 # Introduction: Commercial Paper Tutorial & Samples

-This folder contains a structured set of smart contracts and application clients (ie. in a choice of languages, eg Node.JS, Java, Go etc) relating to *Commercial Paper*, a finance 'instrument' or 'bond' (Global Finance).
+This folder contains a structured set of smart contracts and application clients (ie. in a choice of languages, eg Node.JS, Java, Go etc) relating to *Commercial Paper*, a finance 'instrument' (in Global Finance).
 The sample contract also provide a range of queries to try out, to consolidate what you learn when you execute transactions during the tutorial.

 While a more detailed 'explainer' of the Commercial Paper scenario (including use case analysis, code walkthrough & practices, logical/physical representation of ledger data etc) can be found in the [Hyperledger Fabric Commercial Paper Tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/tutorial/commercial_paper.html), you don't have to read through this, just to try out this sample.
 There's also a [Wikipedia page](https://en.wikipedia.org/wiki/Commercial_paper)